vuejs/docs/src/style-guide/rules-essential.md

 ## Use detailed prop definitions {#use-detailed-prop-definitions}

-Treat props as part of a component's public contract, and define them as explicitly as practical.
+In committed code, props should be treated as a key part of the component's contract and be defined in as much detail as possible.

 ::: details Why this matters
 Detailed [prop definitions](/guide/components/props#prop-validation) make a component's API easier to understand, easier to use correctly, and easier to change safely.